Files

 Requirements

-- XML Editor - Such as Notepad++ with the XML Tools plug-in .
+- XML Editor - Such as Notepad++ with the XML Tools plug-in.

 Step-by-Step Instructions

 In the following exercise, we will see how to read GML using an application schema and write to a GeoPackage file.
+The files used in this exercise can be found in the Files section of the article.

 1. Open FME Workbench and Add a GML Reader

 Open FME Workbench and create a blank workspace.
-Add an OGC GML (Geography Markup Language) reader to the canvas and browse to the OSOpenMapLocal_SO_Gloucester.gml dataset, which can be downloaded from the Files section of this article.
-Before clicking OK, open the Parameters.
+Add a reader to the canvas and set the following:

 2. Inspect Data